-The resort is very laid back, has good night life and is suited to families.
-There are however not so many typical family holiday activities such as water parks.
+The resort is very laid back, has good nightlife, and is suited to families.
+There are, however, not so many typical family holiday activities such as water parks.

 The Mini Golf Bar is in the middle of Cala d’Or.
 Here children and adults can enjoy a family game of 18 holes and have refreshments at the bar.
-As it’s not too large it’s possible just watch your family play the course while you sit in the bar.
+As it’s not too large it’s possible to just watch your family play the course while you sit in the bar.

 For those interested in horse riding at Cala d’Or there is a riding center, ‘Rancho Jaume’, located by the natural park Mondrago at around ten minutes away.
 Riding treks are in the natural park and are ideal for beginners or advanced riders.
 There are various time lengths for rides.

-Vall d’or Golf is one of the Mallorca’s verdant courses and is around ten minutes away from Cala d’Or.
+Vall d’Or Golf is one of Mallorca’s verdant courses and is around ten minutes away from Cala d’Or.
 The club offers green fees for 18 holes that range from €85 to €112 depending on the season.
 There are golf accessories such as buggies and trollies to hire, there is also a driving range and a practice green.

 This area was designated a natural park relatively recently in 1992 and is now protected from development.
 There are three white sand beaches to enjoy and a wide range of unspoilt scenery.
-The park is also an area of Special Protection for Birds.
+The park is also an area of special protection for birds.
 There are four hiking routes to enjoy that traverse the park, each being around 30 minutes.